CRH

 Cortisol

-negative feedback loop - cortisol shuts down the HPA axis again
+negative feedback loop - cortisol shuts down the HPA axis again - GABA9 and its agonists, such as benzodiapines10

-CRH itself, via presynaptic CRH autoreceptors
+- CRH itself, via presynaptic CRH autoreceptors8

-2. Effect of CRH¶
+2. Effect of CRH

 2.1.
-CRH receptors¶
+CRH receptors

 2.1.1.
-CRH1 receptor¶
+CRH1 receptor

 Highest density in